NeuroWinter/neurowinter.github.io/_posts/2022-02-23-passphrase-protected-ssh.md

 ---
 layout: post
 category: security
+title: "Simplifying SSH Access: Avoid Repeated Passphrase Prompts"
-title: Stop being asked for your ssh key password
+heading: Stop being asked for your ssh key password
 description: How to set up a password protected ssh key and automatically add it to you ssh-agent.
 ---